SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Evaluating LLMs on Sensorbench

 \subsection{Comparison with Human Experts}

-We compare LLMs with two experts in sensor processing.
-We gave both LLMs and experts access to \textit{Python} coding environments and APIs.
-Table \ref{table:expert domains} shows relevant details, including win rates against all LLMs \footnote{The study is IRB-approved (IRB\#24-000996 ).}.
+To establish a meaningful baseline, we compared LLM performance against three human experts in sensor processing.
+We gave LLMs and experts access to \emph{Python} and the APIs access (coding with APIs).
+All experts are well-educated, have taken relevant courses, and two of them had relevant publications.
+Table \ref{table:expert domains} shows the experts' relevant background\footnote{The study is IRB-approved (IRB protocol number omitted for anonymity).}.\looseness=-1

-Fig. \ref{fig:performance_comparison_expert} shows the taskwise performance for LLMs and the domain experts (we show the reciprocal of MSE to ease the comparison).
+Table. \ref{table:expert domains} shows the win rates for both experts, defined as the percentage of tasks in which the expert outperforms all LLMs.
+Expert 1 surpasses all LLMs in 64\% of the tasks, Expert 2 does so in 56\% of the tasks, and Expert 3 wins 52\% of the tasks.
+Fig. \ref{fig:performance_comparison_expert} shows the taskwise performance for LLMs and the domain experts (we show $1/$MSE to ease the comparison).

-\emph{Experts are better: Change point detection, Spectral filtering-speech, Outlier detection, Echo cancellation, Heart rate calculation, and Period detection.} Figure \ref{fig:change_point_detection}, \ref{fig:filtering_speech}, \ref{fig:outlier_detection}, \ref{fig:echo_cancellation}, \ref{fig:heart_rate}, and \ref{fig:Period detection} demonstrates that both Expert 1 and Expert 2 outperform the LLMs in the tasks by more than 50\% Among the LLMs, Llama-3, GPT-4o, and GPT-4 has the highest performance, followed by GPT-3.5.
-None of the LLMs are close to the experts' performance.
-These tasks usually require multi-step planning, iterative problem-solving, and parameter selection, with the highest difficulty levels.
+\emph{Experts are better: Change point detection, Spectral filtering-speech, Outlier detection, Echo cancellation, Heart rate calculation, and Period detection.} Figure \ref{fig:performance_comparison_expert} demonstrates that all experts outperform the LLMs in these tasks significantly.
+These tasks usually require multi-step planning, iterative problem-solving, and parameter selection, which are deemed medium or high difficulty, as shown in Table. \ref{table:benchmark_org}.

-\emph{Experts are comparable: Spectral filtering-ECG, Resampling, Delay detection, Imputation, and Extrapolation.} As shown by Fig. \ref{fig:performance_comparison_expert}, GPT-4o, GPT-4, GPT-3.5, and Llama-3 outperform or achieve comparable performance in Spectral filtering-ECG and Resampling compared to the domain experts, which indicates the potential of using LLMs in these tasks.
-It is worth noticing that these tasks can be done by calling APIs with existing world knowledge obtained through training corpus.
-For example, LLMs can rely on \textit{scipy} to design a bandpass filter from 0.5 Hz to 45 Hz, to remove almost all possible noise in ECG.
-The tasks have difficulties $\leq 3$ by our definition.
+\emph{Experts tie: Spectral filtering-ECG, Resampling, and Delay detection, Imputation, and Extrapolation.} As shown by figure \ref{fig:performance_comparison_expert}, LLMs outperform or achieve comparable performance to the human experts in these tasks.
+It is worth noticing that these tasks can be done by calling APIs with existing world knowledge obtained through the training corpus.
+For example, in Spectral filtering - ECG, the model can rely on \textit{scipy} to design a bandpass filter from 0.5 Hz to 45 Hz to remove almost all possible noise in ECG.

-Finally, we want to point out that it takes experts a significant amount of time to solve these tasks - both experts spent more than 10 hours on the tasks.
-However, the latency of LLMs is around 2 to 5s for each task, depending on the size and the deployment of models.
+Besides, experts take a significant amount of time to solve these tasks - all experts spend 7 to 11 hours.
+In contrast, the average processing time for Llama-3-70B in the coding with APIs setting is 78 seconds per challenge \footnote{The time is measured on an NVIDIA H100 GPU using Unsloth libraries \cite{unsloth}.}.